Dr. Bashian performed surgery on Marcus in October 2024. His wife is also a patient of Dr. Bashian...

 During one-on-one counseling, a registered dietitian will guide you through your post-operative diet progression, monitor your nutrition to prevent early complications and help you implement a vitamin and mineral supplement regimen.
 Long-term, nutrition counseling serves as another layer of support and education to help you sustain lifestyle and behavior changes to support continued weight loss or maintenance.

-Inspira’s nutrition support groups help patients encourage, motivate, educate, validate, celebrate and rededicate their nutrition goals after surgery.
+Inspira’s support groups help patients encourage, motivate, educate, validate, celebrate and rededicate their goals after surgery.

 Read More